Postgraduate Program – 22-40+ Years Old

-The Post-Graduate program at North Florida School of Special Education is a multi-faceted vocational training program supported by Berry Good Farms, our organic, on-campus farm, and is offered to students 20+ years of age.
+The postgraduate program at North Florida School of Special Education is a multi-faceted vocational training program supported by Berry Good Farms, our organic, on-campus farm, and is offered to students 22+ years of age.

-Post-Graduates at NFSSE have the opportunity to structure their enrollment to best accommodate their work and individual schedules.
-The program offers varying levels of commitment, ranging from participation one day per weekday week to five days per weekday.
+Postgraduates at NFSSE have the opportunity to structure their enrollment to best accommodate their work and individual schedules.
+The program offers varying levels of commitment, ranging from participation one day per week to five days per week.

-Through Berry Good Farms and its portfolio of enrichment programs, Post-Graduates at North Florida School of Special Education receive instruction in Horticulture, Landscaping, Grounds Keeping, Culinary Arts, as well as through the BGF microenterprises, Berry Good Farms On The Go and Barkin’ Biscuits.
+Through Berry Good Farms and its portfolio of enrichment programs, postgraduates at North Florida School of Special Education receive instruction in Horticulture, Grounds Keeping, Culinary Arts, as well as through the BGF microenterprises, Berry Good Farms On The Go and Barkin’ Biscuits.

-Post-Graduates enrolled in Horticulture work in the 30×60 greenhouse and learn to cultivate wheatgrass, microgreens and veggie start trays for wholesale and retail customers.
-They are also responsible for planting seasonal vegetables and herbs, maintaining the garden and harvesting for use in both the Culinary Arts program and Berry Good Farms On The Go.
+Postgraduates enrolled in Horticulture work in the 30×60 greenhouse and learn to cultivate microgreens and veggie start trays for wholesale and retail customers.
+They are also responsible for planting seasonal vegetables and herbs, maintaining the garden and harvesting for use in both the Culinary Arts program, Berry Good Farms On The Go, and Mobile Market.
 Our Horticulture students also participate in keeping the growing towers, hydroponic table and aquaponics tanks clean and functioning.

 The Culinary Arts program focuses on selecting nutritious menus, shopping for items and creating recipes that utilize the farm’s seasonal produce tended to and harvested by the Horticulture team.
-Culinary Arts Post-Graduates learn to plan and prepare Healthy!
+Culinary Arts Postgraduates learn to plan and prepare Healthy!
 Beautiful!
 Delicious! meals that will both aide in vocational opportunities within the community and strengthen independent living skills.
 Students work in the school kitchen preparing and serving lunch.